TG788/TG788/README.md

 # Z83-Job-Portal-Solution

-This repository holds the project file for the Z83 Portal Solution, its documentation and the GitHub actions for committing changes and deployment.
+This repository holds the project file for the Z83 Job Portal Solution, its documentation and the GitHub actions for committing changes and deployment.

 ## PROJECT OVERVIEW AND OBJECTIVES